-We have the privilege of working with five of Northwestern's most talented graduate students.
-The discussion sections (DSs) they lead are shown below, and their office hours will be announced via Canvas.
+We have the privilege of working with three of Northwestern's most talented graduate students.
+The discussion sections (DSs) they lead and their office hours are shown below and will be announced via Canvas.

-DSs begin in Week 2 and are usually on Tuesdays and Thursdays at 5 pm and 6 pm.
-Each DS is designed to improve your mastery of the course content by utilizing guided instruction (weekly worksheets) and directed discussion of weekly readings or media posts.
+DSs begin in Week 2 and are usually on Tuesdays and Thursdays at 3:30 pm and 4:30 pm.
+Each DS is designed to improve your mastery of the course content by utilizing guided instruction via weekly worksheets and directed discussion of weekly readings or media posts.
 Recitations are an essential component of the course and a strong signal of the questions to expect on an exam.